rigetti/rpcq/README.md

 ----------------------

 The `rpcq` repository is configured with GitLab CI to automatically run the unit tests.
+The tests run within a container based off of the [`rigetti/lisp`](https://hub.docker.com/r/rigetti/lisp) Docker image, which is pinned to a specific tag.
+If you need a more recent version of the image, update the tag in the `.gitlab-ci.yml`.

 The Python unit tests can be executed locally by running `pytest` from the top-level directory of the repository (assuming you have installed the test requirements).